foosasugaome/PROJECT1/README.md

 ## How it is played

 * Move the hamster horizontally then vertically to get to the location of candy.
-* Hamster will move when "Arrow right" key is pressed and will stop on release.
+* Hamster will move when "Arrow right" or "Arrow down" key is pressed and will stop on release.
 * Hamster will only move twice, once horizontally and again once vertically (or vice versa).
 * Player can choose which direction they want to go first.
-* You can have n number of turns.
+* The player will start with 3 turns.
 Tries will be labeled as tokens.
-* You will have to move the hamster before timer ends.
-* Every time player successfuly grabs a candy, player can earn more turns/tokens.
+* Every time player successfuly grabs a candy, a turn/token is added.
+Player also gets a point.
 * Game ends when player runs out of turns/tokens.

 ## Tech Specs

 The game will be created using HTML5 canvas, Javascript.
 DOM events will handle the user input.
 User input could be a keyboard press or mouse click on the button.
 Collision will happen not on the edges of 2 elements (hamster and candy) but on the center point the elements.
 This is a design choice to increase difficulty of the game.

 Turns/tokens will be handled by a class.
-End of turn will be triggered when timer runs out.
-The setinterval function will be used for this.
+End of turn will be triggered when the player releases the right and down key.

 The location of the target element(candy) will be coming from a randomizer function, it will also be assigned a random value which can be added to the players turn/token.